jeffreyscanlon/Portfolio/ProjP1.md

 ### Problem Statement:
 A series of visualizations that illustrate that capture the scope and effects of polarization in the United States.

-1. Visualization -- Our aspirations vs. our reality
+1. Visualization -- Our aspirations vs. our reality<br>
 A large majority of survey respondents (85%) say that compromise and common ground should be the goal for political leaders.
 However, the majority of respondents (83%) also said that political, racial, and class divisions are getting worse and our national dialogue is breaking down.

 [IMAGE]

-2. Visualization -- No, it's not just "them."
+2. Visualization -- No, it's not just "them."<br>
 There is a body of evidence that most of us live in ideological silos.
 We surround ourselves with those who we feel share the same ideologies.
 Both 77% of Trump supporters and 77% of Biden supporters self-report that they have "just a few" or no friends who support the other candidate.

 [IMAGE]

-3. Visualization -- Why this matters: Polarization prejudices and dehumanizes Survey respondents are more likely to see members of opposing political parties as possessing negative qualities, including being: close-minded, unintelligent, immoral, lazy, unpatriotic.
+3. Visualization -- Why this matters: Polarization prejudices and dehumanizes<br>
+Survey respondents are more likely to see members of opposing political parties as possessing negative qualities, including being: close-minded, unintelligent, immoral, lazy, unpatriotic.
 They feel that, politics aside, the other party largely does not share their values and goals.